<aside> ‼️

 Disclaimer:

-This piece is preparation for a wider-audience op-ed I would hopefully write and manage to get published.
-I’m posting here to stress-test the arguments before distilling them for a non-technical audience.
-I’m most interested in feedback on the core open-source collapse argument, the hardware choke point logic, and the China section — particularly whether the case for feasible cooperation holds up.
-The resumption criteria are deliberately sketched — I know they’re underdeveloped.
+This post is preparation for a wider-audience op-ed I hope to publish.
+I'm posting here to stress-test the arguments before distilling them for a non-technical audience - feedback on the core open-source collapse argument, the hardware choke point logic, and the China cooperation section is especially welcome.

 </aside>